 I know, I know.
 That’s obvious.
 But here’s the thing.
 Men don’t want to talk it all out.
 And even if they do, they don’t do it like we do.

-If I have an issue and I want to talk it out it is because I want to come up with a solution.
-I want to solve the problem.
-But my husband just wants to be angry about it for a little while.
-He wants to just vent about how obnoxious work is.
-And how dumb it is that Paul got to sit on his phone for half an hour in the lounge but when he got up to stretch his legs for 5 minutes, people asked why he didn’t find something else to do.
+If you have an issue you probably want to talk it out and come up with a solution.
+To solve the problem.
+But your husband might just want to be angry about it for a little while.
+He may just want to vent about the problem.
+And how dumb it is that Paul got to sit on his phone for half an hour in the breakroom but when he got up to stretch his legs for 5 minutes, people asked why he didn’t find something else productive to do.

 And that’s okay.
 We process things differently.
 Let your husband know that it is alright to deal with the problem the way that works for him.
 Take the time to learn your husband’s love language so you can support him the way he needs you to.
 Check out How To Use The 5 Love Languages To Improve Your Marriage for more information.

 Like I said before, when women have a problem we look for a solution.

 Men are not always like that.
 So make sure that you know what he wants out of a conversation.
 If he has decided to talk about his stress and what he is struggling with, ask him what he wants.

 A HUGE part of marriage is communication.
 Check out The Method To Communicate With Your Husband Better if you want to improve your communication.

 So just take the time to ask him what would help him.
 “What can I do to help you?”
 He may not really know.
 But tell him if he’d like a solution you can try to help him come up with one.
 But that if he wants to just vent, then you will support him.
 The biggest key to help your husband when he is struggling is ALWAYS going to be to support him.